Skip to main content

 The MITES Summer program includes high-level math and science coursework along with electives focusing on real-world STEM applications.
 In the past, electives have included courses in machine learning, electronics, and engineering design.

-At the conclusion of the program, students receive a written evaluation from their instructor which many students submit as supplemental material with their college applications.
+At the conclusion of the program, students receive a written evaluation from their instructor, which many submit as supplemental material with their college applications.

 How Impressive Are Computer Science Programs in College Admissions?